ebshimizu/stats-of-the-storm/docs/README.md

 The other (and probably larger problem) is that the parser I use must be packaged with [PyInstaller](http://www.pyinstaller.org/) using OS X every time the heroprotocol library updates.
 If you would like to maintain this, let me know.

+**Why doesn't this work with non-English Replays?**
+The parser looks for a map that it recognizes and then parses.
+Since the map names are not in English, they don't match any keys that the parser looks for.
+Additionally, hero names will be in their localized versions, so the data won't match up there either.
+I hope to add localization support in a future update.

 # Features